Pseudo-mythology

-Pseudo-mythology (кабинетная мифология or kabinetnaya mifologiya, "office mythology", literally "cabinet mythology") are myths and deities which are not properly attested in traditional mythology and folklore or their existence is doubtful or disproved.
+Pseudo-mythology (кабинетная мифология or kabinetnaya mifologiya, "office mythology", literally "cabinet mythology") are myths and deities which are not properly attested in traditional mythology and folklore or whose existence is doubtful or disproved.
 It may be created by researchers who liberally interpret scarce sources.

-Pseudo-mythology should not be confused with the term "false mythology" in the derogatory meanings of "false beliefs" or "false/fabricated stories".
+Pseudo-mythology should not be confused with the term "false mythology" in the derogatory meaning of "false beliefs" or "false/fabricated stories".
 The term is also not applicable to mythological elements in literary works invented for artistic reasons.

 Philosopher Vincent Descombes maintains that "a myth is what is told as a myth and what is transmitted as a myth".
 Therefore, in his opinion, the correct term would be "poor mythology" or "insipid mythology", rather than "pseudo-mythology".

 Slavic mythology

 There is a scarcity of reliable sources for the Slavic religion.

-A large number of questionable Slavic deities have been described since the 16th century and through the present days.
+A large number of questionable Slavic deities have been described since the 16th century and through the present day.